 - Have confidence in your own analysis and observations.

-In simplistic terms, before investing in a business, you would make sure you understand and believe in the “what” and “who.”
+In simpler terms, before investing in a business, you should make sure you understand and believe in the “what” and “who.”
 The same should be true of investors, hence Graham’s key principles #1 and #2.

 So, if fundamental analysis is vital, why is it also the sole responsibility of the investor himself?
 Graham has much to say about understanding and seeking investment advice:

 - Professional investment advisors will give you counsel and charge substantial annual fees.
 The best firms don’t make extravagant claims to brilliance but are careful, conservative and competent with an aim to conserve your principal value and make a conservative return each year.
 Their main value is they will help shield you from costly mistakes.

 - Financial services firms make forecasts of the overall market direction developed by “technical” methods and tend to recommend a stock based on the strength of favorable near-term prospects regardless of the current price.
 The problem is “security analysts are forced to determine both average future earnings and projected market capitalization.
 In both cases he is turning himself into a prophet without the benefit of divine inspiration.”